 Have you been published or won any awards?

 My work’s all over the best wedding planning site withJOY.com.
-I’ve been featured a few times in the Huffington Post HuffPo, HuffPo as well as PopSugar, Buzzfeed, StyleMePretty, 100LayerCake, Refinery29, NYpost, ABCnews, Essence, Fstoppers, reddit, PetaPixel, Brit.co, HLNtv, Brides, Metro Detroit Weddings, Ambassador, TheKnot, WeddingChannel, tumblr, Brides UK, and many more.
+I’ve been featured a few times in the Huffington Post, PopSugar, Buzzfeed, StyleMePretty, 100LayerCake, Refinery29, NYpost, ABCnews, Essence, Fstoppers, reddit, PetaPixel, Brit.co, Metro Detroit Weddings, Ambassador, WeddingChannel, tumblr, Brides UK, and many more.
 I’ve also been granted “Best of Weddings” from TheKnot a bunch of times.

 Why should we hire you?

 JLBwedding is a great choice if Art/Style is a priority but you also desire extensive documentation and a great experience.
 I’m routinely told that working with me is easy, fun, and relaxing.
 I tend to focus on the couple and everyone that gravitates to them, but never ignore family, bridesmaids, groomsmen or the bigger picture of the event.
 It’s also nice that your photos won’t look like everyone else’s.